 Introduction

-This clause is a FAQ for sorts answering some of the questions posed in the UCR thread in relation to WFS, GSS, REST, etc…
+This clause is a FAQ for answering some of the questions posed in the UCR thread in relation to WFS, GSS, REST, etc.

 How to handle replication/synchronization between enterprise DBs?

 This question is answered in clause 7.2 of this document.
 The short answer is that whenever changes occur in a source WFS, the GSS acts as a WFS client and propagates those changes – possibly applying schema translation – to a target WFS.